Central and Wan Chai Reclamation: Wan Chai Phase I

-Wan Chai Reclamation Phase I (also known as 'Island Reclamation for the Hong Kong Convention and Exhibition Centre Extension') includes the formation of an island of 70,000 m² by reclamation at the northern side of the Hong Kong Convention and Exhibition Centre to supply land for building an additional room to the Centre.
+Wan Chai Reclamation Phase I (also known as 'Island Reclamation for the Hong Kong Convention and Exhibition Centre Extension') includes the formation of an island of 70,000 m^{2} by reclamation at the northern side of the Hong Kong Convention and Exhibition Centre to supply land for building an additional room to the centre.
 The island configuration is to ensure that water quality in the vicinity remained at satisfactory levels after reclamation was completed.
 Works commenced in March 1994 and were completed in July 1997.

 Wan Chai Phase II

 Wan Chai Development Phase II extends along the water's edge from the Central Reclamation Phase III to Causeway Bay.
 This HK$10.5-billion project, together with Central Reclamation Phases I, II and III, is mainly to provide land for the construction of the Central–Wan Chai Bypass and the Island Eastern Corridor Link, the Hong Kong Island section of the Sha Tin-to-Central Link and the North Island line.
 Construction work commenced in 2009 and is planned to be completed in 2017.

 Because of the multi-faceted nature of the project, involving road creation, land reclamation and foreshore development, the project is overseen jointly by Highways Department and Civil Engineering and Development Department, who together commission a single contractor for each location involved.

 The works involve the temporary reclamation – for a period of several years – of Causeway Bay Typhoon Shelter and the former public cargo working area.
 In a judicial review before the Court of First Instance, it was held in March 2008 that the Protection of the Harbour Ordinance applied to such works, and hence the government was required to demonstrate an 'over-riding public need' for the reclamation.
 It undertook to keep the temporary reclamation "to the minimum" and to reinstate the seabed after completion of the construction works.